Donitzo/godot-universal-spritepacker/README.md

 The relative folder structure of your source files is preserved in sprite names for easier categorization.

+Duplicate sprites are automatically merged to save space, unless explicitly disabled.

 This tool was originally created as a lightweight alternative to [TexturePacker](https://www.codeandweb.com/texturepacker) for my retro game projects.
-I've used TexturePacker for years, as it is great if you need the features it provides.
-As I started using **Godot** more, I added support for exporting directly into Godot’s native `.tres` format.
+I've used TexturePacker for years and think it’s a great option if you need the full range of features it provides.
+As I began using **Godot** more, I added support for exporting directly into Godot’s native `.tres` format.

 Occasionally, I also needed to export UI icons directly from vector files, making it easy to go from vector artwork to in-game assets.
-For example, I used a single vector file with this packer when creating the icons for [Canvas Draw 2D](https://donitz.itch.io/canvas-draw-2d), making updating them a single-click ordeal.
+For example, I used a single vector file with this packer when creating the icons for [Canvas Draw 2D](https://donitz.itch.io/canvas-draw-2d), turning updates into a single-click task.

 > **Note:** Frame trimming (transparent border removal) and sprite rotation are **not** currently supported.
 If you rely on these optimizations, feel free to open an issue, or consider using TexturePacker, which offers robust support for them.
 ---